-This Subarea Plan provides an opportunity to re-cast BelRed's land use into a more sustainable, pedestrian-friendly and transitoriented form, while accommodating existing uses and minimizing impacts on nearby neighborhoods.
-The intent is for BelRed to be a model of responsible growth with a land use pattern and urban form that promotes a healthy environment, community and economy.
+The Subarea Plan provides an opportunity to re-cast land use in a more sustainable, pedestrian-friendly and transit-oriented form, while accommodating existing uses and minimizing impacts on nearby neighborhoods.
+The intent of the Subarea Plan is to be a model of responsible growth, and to create a land use type and form that is distinctive for Bellevue and the Eastside.

-The plan relies on a "nodal" development pattern, which concentrates future development near light rail stations.
-High development intensities allow for safe and convenient access to a variety of goods and services and support high levels of pedestrian activity and multiple transportation choices.
-Focusing development in nodes encourages growth to occur in places where transportation facilities can support development efficiently.
-However, buildings, both inside and outside of nodes, that are larger and taller than what the base zoning allows, will require participation in an incentive system that provides for a range of public amenities.
+A major theme of the Subarea Plan is the "nodal" development pattern, which concentrates future development in the vicinity of light rail stations.

+Nodes are envisioned to be areas of sufficient development intensity and diversity of uses including amenities and recreation opportunities that allow for safe and convenient access to a variety of goods and services, support high levels of pedestrian activity, and multiple transportation choices.
+Focusing high density development in the nodes is intended to encourage growth in locations where transportation facilities can support development efficiently.

+However, buildings, both inside and outside of nodes, that are larger and higher than what the base zoning would allow, can be achieved only through participation in an incentive system that provides a range of public amenities.

-BelRed is a large subarea, with the potential for a number of distinct neighborhoods.
-These include the "development nodes" located around light rail stations, as well as the neighborhoods in between station area nodes.
-The intent of this plan is to capitalize on the various land use patterns within BelRed to break down the large expanse of the subarea and create a series of neighborhoods, each with its own distinct character and sense of place.
+BelRed is a large Subarea, with the potential for developing a number of distinct neighborhoods.
+These include the "development nodes" around future light rail stations, areas of mixed use and relatively dense development where public and private improvements are expected to create a pedestrian-friendly and transit- supportive environment.
+Additional neighborhoods will form outside of station area nodes.
+Some will be fairly consistent with past development while others will be a significant departure.
+The intent of this Plan is to capitalize on these various land use patterns within BelRed, to break down the large expanse of the Subarea and create a series of neighborhoods, each with its own distinct character and sense of place.